Affine Phase Retrieval via Second-Order Methods: Introduction

 \subsection{Organization}

-The rest of the paper is organized as follows: In section 2, we develop the iterative algorithm for (\ref{eq:affine_phase}), which is based on Newton method.
-In section 3, we give the convergence analysis of the algorithm and prove that the algorithm has second-order convergence rate.
-In section 4, we provide some numerical tests to verify the conclusions we have obtained.
-In the end, some useful lemmas and proofs are given in the appendix.
+The remainder of the paper is organized as follows: In Section \ref{sec2}, we develop iterative algorithms for solving (\ref{eq:affine_phase}) based on the Newton and Gauss-Newton methods.
+Section \ref{sec3} analyzes the convergence of the Newton method with resampling, proving its quadratic convergence rate under both the Gaussian model and the admissible CDPs model.
+Section \ref{sec4} presents numerical experiments to validate the theoretical results and compares the proposed algorithm with several first-order methods.
+Finally, the Appendix provides supporting lemmas and proofs for the theoretical analysis.